Alfresco/docs-alfresco/content-services/latest/admin/users-groups.md

 title: Managing users and groups
 ---

+Before you can set up any security you need users and groups to work with.
 Use this information to administer your users and groups in Content Services.

->**Note:** The Content Services repository would normally be connected to a directory service to sync users and groups into the daytabase, see [Setting up authentication and sync]({% link content-services/latest/admin/auth-sync.md %})
+>**Note:** The Content Services repository would normally be connected to a directory service to sync users and groups into the database, see [Setting up authentication and sync]({% link content-services/latest/admin/auth-sync.md %})

 ## Managing users {#manageusers}